Francortiz-137/employee-manager/README.md

-# employee-manager
+# employee-manager Backend
-Spring boot + Angular Application that allows to manage employees for a company
+Spring boot Application that allows to manage employees for a company